Akhand Jyoti Eye Hospital, Center of Excellence

 The Challenges

-Unprecedented scale: Establishing the largest eye hospital in eastern India was an unprecedented endeavor, and perhaps the most monumental project undertaken by a non-profit in the area.
+1. Unprecedented scale: Establishing the largest eye hospital in Eastern India was an unprecedented endeavor, and perhaps the most monumental project undertaken by a non-profit in the area.

-A tight timeline: The project needed to be completed in a 13-month timeframe.
+2. A tight timeline: The entire project needed to be completed in just 13 months, demanding exceptional project planning, coordination, and execution.

 In short, the client needed a construction company that could build one of the biggest medical facilities in the region, while faced with limited budgets, a tough deadline, and a challenging location.
 All while supply chains were still recovering from the pandemic.